Dresden High Magnetic Field Laboratory User Program

 Here you may download the EMFL user flyer.

-Please use the following acknowledgement phrase in your publications on high field experiments at the HLD:
+Please use the following acknowledgement phrase in your publications on high field experiments performed at the HLD:

 Internal link to the user data bank of the HLD Access is password limited.